noahrepublic/DataKeep/docs/WriteLib.md

 # WriteLib

 WriteLib provides a way to give Keeps custom mutating functions.
-A [prebuilt WriteLib](https://github.com/noahrepublic/DataKeep/blob/main/src/Wrapper.lua) is provided in the module, but you can make your own, Keeps will inherit functions from the WriteLib
+A [prebuilt WriteLib](https://github.com/noahrepublic/DataKeep/blob/main/src/Wrapper.lua) is provided in the module, but you can make your own, Keeps will inherit functions from the WriteLib.

 ## Defining a custom WriteLib